data-rod/data-rod/README.md

 ---

-Hello!
-I'm a forest engineering Ph.D. student with a focus on remote sensing and environmental analysis.
-I'm interested in developing complex models for geospatial data analysis, such as the Random Forest model, and exploring advanced geoprocessing techniques.
+Forest engineering, Ph.D. with a focus on remote sensing and environmental analysis.
+I'm interested in developing models for geospatial data analysis and natural landscapes management.

 ## Education
 - Ph.D. in Forest Science